insurgus/voron-slider/README.md

 ![Voron Slider](https://i.imgur.com/tLPc9hS.png)

-Filament spool for those who want to spend money on useless parts.
-Initial prototype hampered by a significant lack of alcohol.
-Extrusion can be sized however you like allowing multiple spools to be held.
-Simply print off enough idler mounts for your application.
+Filament spool holder for those who have some extra bits hanging around after their 2.4 upgrade.
+Adjustable for spool size.
+Load 3 regular esun spools, 2kg spools or whatever else your chosen extrusion length will allow.
+Dare to dream gentlemen.

+Simply print the frame parts and however many idlers you need for your application.
+I use a total of 6, with the 2 extra being used to offset for 2kg spools when I need them.

 Duct tape not included.
 Please see store for details.
 Given enough whiskey, this will likely get loadcells.

+# Parts List
+2x Old 2.2 Gantry Back Braces or new extrusions
+12x M5x20
+4x M5x10
+x Compressor Feet

+If you're bying new extrusions, make sure to get them tapped.
+If you have spares, you'll need an m5 to ram through.